lukaskreibig/beesage-api/README.md

 # Dravo - Backend Repository (API)

---> API Backend Respository can be found here: https://github.com/beesage/dravo
+--> Frontend Respository can be found here: https://github.com/beesage/dravo

 ## About the project

  Social network for beekeepers that enables sharing data from their apiaries through an API and shows the result through gamification (leaderboard) to the users.
+Find out more about it in the Frontend Repository: https://github.com/beesage/dravo

 ---

 #### Built with